bonitasoft/bonita-doc/md/fault-tolerance.md

 ## Global fault tolerance strategy

 Multiple incidents can happen in a given system.
-We can have the database not responding anymore either because of a crash or a network issue, we can have the JVM on which Bonita Platform run failing, or we can have external services not available.
-Each category of incident have a mechanism to recover from it.
+We can have the database not responding anymore either because of a crash or a network issue, we can have the JVM on which Bonita Platform runs failing, or we can have external services not available.
+Each category of incident has a mechanism to recover from it.

-* When dealing with machine wise failure like the JVM or physical host crashing, Bonita platform can be installed in a [clustered architecture](overview-of-bonita-bpm-in-a-cluster.md) to ensure the High availability of the service.
+* When dealing with a failure on the host machine, like the JVM or hardware crashing, Bonita platform can be installed in a [clustered architecture](overview-of-bonita-bpm-in-a-cluster.md) to ensure the High availability of the service.
 It means that if one node of the cluster fails, another one is available to continue executing [works](work-execution.md).
 * When dealing with external services' outage called by [connectors](connectors-overview.md), they can be [replayed](tasks.md).